About Late Rent Fees And Grace Periods: Landlord's Guide

 Even if this is the first, and only time they pay rent late, they are violating the lease, a signed and legally binding document.
 If your tenant doesn’t pay rent on time then you have the right to begin pursuing an eviction.

 Typically, landlords don’t want to evict their tenants.
 The process is long, arduous, and expensive.
-However, if a tenant isn’t paying their rent at all for multiple months then you may want to pursue an eviction sooner rather than later so that you can get a court mandate for repayment of overdue rent as well as get new tenants into the property.
+However, if a tenant isn’t paying the rent then you may have no other alternative.
+Starting the process sooner rather than later and making sure you have all the documentation you need is essential if you want to prevent the eviction process from drawing out.

 There are several different points when you might determine that rent is officially late.
 For example, if a tenant mails you a check before the rent is due but it doesn’t arrive until after your grace period is over, is that rent late?